nanotheorygroup/kaldo/docs/output.md

 - `<temperature>/<statistics>/<third_bandwidth>/_ps_and_gamma`, when only RTA conductivity is required

 # Alternative storages
-Other options available are `numpy` and `hdf5` where all the files are saved as one of those formats.
+Other storage options available are `numpy` and `hdf5` where all the files are saved as one of those formats.
+Finally the `memory` option doesn't store any file.